marcolardera/chatgpt-cli/README.md

 |`gpt-4-32k`|0.06|0.12|
 |`gpt-4-32k-0613`|0.06|0.12|

 Pricing is calculated as $/1000 tokens.
-Note that the `gpt-4` family is only available to a limited amount of users (join the [waitlist](https://openai.com/waitlist/gpt-4-api) in order to get access).

 Check [this page](https://platform.openai.com/docs/models) for the technical details of each model.